 St. Salvator Church in Prague is part of a group of buildings forming the oldest Czech Jesuit College - the Klementinum

-St. Salvator Church was built initially in the Gothic style between 1578-1601 by the Jesuits, however many of the important features are Baroque, added during a final phase of construction between 1649-1654.
+St. Salvator was originally built by the Jesuits in the Gothic style, between 1578-1601, however many important features are Baroque, added during a final phase of construction between 1649-1654.

-St. Salvator is indeed considered as one of the most valuable examples of early-Baroque architecture in Prague.
+The church is considered to be one of the most valuable examples of early-Baroque architecture in Prague.
 Famous architects Lurago, Caratti and Kanka were all involved with its construction.

 St. Salvator has a beautiful Baroque facia, with porticos decorated with sand-stone sculptures of saints by Jan Jirí Bendl.
 A niche in the wall houses a sculpture of the Virgin Mary.

-Inside, the church is built of three high aisles, with galleries and a dome painted with frescos.
+Inside, the church has three very high aisles, with galleries and a dome painted with frescos.

-But the church conceals a paradox which characterises the work of the Jesuit Order in Bohemia: in the crypt under the church is buried not only Father Koniáš, “the destroyer of Czech books”, but also Bohuslav Balbín, “the defender of the Czech language”.
+St. Salvator Church conceals a paradox which characterises the work of the Jesuit Order in Bohemia: in the crypt under the church is buried not only Father Koniáš, the “destroyer of Czech books”, but also Bohuslav Balbín, the “defender of the Czech language”.

-During the winter the seats are heated and have pillows, but it is still advisable to wear warm clothing for the concerts.
+During the winter the seats are heated and have cushions, but it is still advisable to wear warm clothing for the concerts.

-For listings and to book tickets for classical concerts at St. Salvator Church: Prague concerts.
+For listings and to book tickets for classical concerts at St. Salvator Church Charles Bridge: Prague concerts.